 If you are filing under Chapter 11, your lawyer will sit down with you and organize a plan of action for repaying your creditors.
 However, before you can proceed, you will need to present your financial strategy to your creditors, who will then review whether your plan is satisfactory.

 We may have to go back and forth with your creditors multiple times until they approve your plan.
-This is another reason why it is a good idea to seek legal help with your bankruptcy case: Trying to handle such negotiations alone can be strenuous and require intimate knowledge of applicable laws.
+This is another reason why people seek legal help with a bankruptcy case: Trying to handle such negotiations alone can be strenuous and require intimate knowledge of applicable laws.

 Chapter 12 Bankruptcy

 According to the United States Courts, Chapter 12 is reserved for fishermen and family farmers.
-It gives them a chance to design a plan for repaying their creditors within three years.
+It allows them to design a plan for repaying their creditors within three years.
 This plan also must be approved by all creditors before it is set in motion.

-If this is relevant to your situation, a bankruptcy lawyer from our Spartanburg office can review your situation and help you come up with an achievable repayment plan.
+If this is relevant to your situation, a bankruptcy lawyer from our Spartanburg office can review your situation and help you develop an achievable repayment plan.
 We can also work with a Chapter 12 trustee, whose job is to monitor the progress of your farm’s revenue while the case moves through the legal process.

 Why Our Clients Rely on Us When Filing for Bankruptcy